fp7-ofelia/ocf/src/doc/expedient/source/admin/install.rst

 Installing Expedient
 ====================

-There are currently two ways to install Expedient:
+There are currently two ways to install Expedient.
+If you're developing just a plugin, you can use the RPM install method:

 * :ref:`admin-rpm-install`
 * :ref:`admin-git-install`